LATEST INTERNSHIP ANNOUNCEMENTS

 Education Abroad Programs

 Study Abroad for History of Art & Architecture Majors

 The Department of History of Art & Architecture encourages its students to complete some portion of their undergraduate study through UCSB’s Education Abroad Program .
 History of Art & Architecture majors can deepen their understanding of the art and culture of particular nations and regions by studying at a foreign university while adding an international dimension to their undergraduate education.
 Because all courses taken through EAP are accepted as UC courses, students may spend as much as a year of study at a foreign university with no loss of time completing their degrees.
 Honors majors have the extraordinary opportunity to use their period abroad for first-hand research on their honors thesis projects.

 Additional information at UCSB's Education Abroad Program or download the Study Abroad for History of Art and Architecture Majors flyer .

 Art History Association events and field trips are open to all History of Art & Architecture Majors, Minors, and students who are interested in learning more about the field and its areas of specialization, careers, and graduate programs.
 Check for announcements on the department News/Events page and find us on Facebook and Instagram .
-Students with Umail accounts can sign up to be on the ARTHIS-undergrad , the History of Art & Architecture electronic mailing list for undergrads, to keep current with events and job/internship information.
-Direct all other questions about the Art History Association to email@example.com.
+Students in our program can also sign up for weekly departmental emails sent to undergrads to keep current with information about internships, classes, and other relevant opportunities.
+Contact Savannah Parison, Program Advisor, to join this mailing.
+Direct all other questions about the Art History Association to firstname.lastname@example.org.